sapols/Satellite-Telemetry-Anomaly-Detection/README.md

 # Satellite-Telemetry-Anomaly-Detection
 This is a repository for my research into anomaly detection for LASP spacecraft telemetry.
 It began as a semester of Independent Study for my master’s program at CU Boulder.
-The purpose was to explore unsupervised machine learning techniques that could be used to improve [WebTCAD](http://lasp.colorado.edu/home/mission-ops-data/tools-and-technologies/webtcad/)'s anomaly detection capabilities.
+The purpose was to explore unsupervised machine learning techniques that could be used to improve [WebTCAD](http://lasp.colorado.edu/home/mission-ops-data/tools-and-technologies/webtcad/)'s anomaly detection abilities.

 ## Link to the Paper